mkagawa/DStarRepeaterConnector/README.md

 the progran can be terminated by pressing Ctrl-C or send SIGTERM signal. dstarrepeater processes will be terminated as well.

+Note that Gateway / Repeater callsign must be different from user's callsign.
+Any D-Star packets from same callsign as the repeater callsign won't be forwarded to the other repeater.

 ## How to setup
 Here is the steps to setup
 1. Prepare G4KLX's ircddbgateway - dstarrepeater setup in single linux box.